gsnaider/two-face-inpainting/README.md

 # Two-Face Inpainting
 Two-Face Inpainting consists of a Machine Learning model that uses Generative Adversarial Networks for reconstructing missing regions of facial images.
 The model takes as input the masked image and a reference image from the same person (thus the name Two-Face Inpainting), and generates the missing region on the masked image.
-The project also has a [Web Application](https://github.com/gsnaider/two-face-web-client) for testing the model with any facial image.
+The project also has a [Web Application](https://github.com/gsnaider/two-face-web-client) for testing the model with any facial image.<br/>
 Two-Face Inpainting was implemented as the final project for my Software Engineering degree at the University of Buenos Aires.

 <img src="./imgs/overview.png" alt="Overview">